stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 08 (P3L1) - Software Architecture.md

 ## P2P Architectures

 **P2P architectures** advocate decentralized resource sharing and discovery.
 E.g., Skype utilizing super nodes to support a decentralized architecture but still allowing users to communicate P2P.

+## Takeaway Message

+Several takeaways from this lesson:

+1. A great SWA is a ticket to success
+2. A great SWA reflects deep understanding of the problem domain
+3. A great SWA normally combines aspects of several simpler architectures